Potapovka culture: Characteristics

 The Potapovka culture is especially distinguished by the presence of bone cheek-pieces for controlling horses.
-One cheeck-piece of the Potapovka culture was found to be decorated with a Mycenaean ornament.
+One cheek-piece of the Potapovka culture was found to be decorated with a Mycenaean ornament.
 The Potapovka culture has many similarities with the Sintashta culture and the earlier phases of the Andronovo culture.
 These similarities include animal sacrifices (horse burials), burial rituals, chariot-gear, cheek-pieces and ceramics.

 Burials

 The Potapovka culture is primarily known from at least eleven kurgans that have been found.
 These contain around eighty burials.
 Potpovka kurgans measure around 24 to 30 m in diameter and stand up to half-a-meter in height.
 They typically contain chambers surrounded by small peripheral graves of large central burial chambers.
 Near the central burial complex, horses, cattle, sheep, goats and dogs may be found.

 Several Potapovka kurgans were constructed on top of earlier Poltavka kurgans, which they destroyed.
 According to David W. Anthony, this is hardly accidental, testifying to a "symbolic connection" between the Poltavka and Potapovka people.

-An interesting feature of the Potapovka grave is the replacement of the head of the decapitated individual with that of a horse.
-This practice has been compared with an account in the Vedas of how the Aśvins replaced the head of Dadhichi, son of Atharvan, with that of a horse, so that he could reveal the secret of the sacred drink.

 Potapovka grave goods includes decorated pottery, metal objects, bronze ornaments, and occasionally silver ornaments.

 Graves of the Potapovka culture are very similar to those of the Sintashta culture.
 They both contained paired horses and cheekpieces.